 Are their states without property tax?
-We explore the best and worst states for real estate investing according to property tax rates in each.
+We explore the best and worst states for real estate investing according to the real estate tax rates in each.

 Property taxes can vary significantly from building to building and of course from state to state.
-Across the US the average amount households pay each year in property tax is $2,400.
+Across the US the average amount households pay each year in real estate tax is $2,400.

 However, as we mentioned already, this number varies significantly, and investors need to be careful when considering investment locations to ensure they don’t get stung by an above-average property tax rate.